4 Steps To Digitize Your Business By Promoting Your Blog

 Visual consistency is as important in a digital environment as it is in a physical location.
 There is a reason companies have employees wear uniforms or dress in a single color, it creates visual consistency that makes it easy for customers to identify the people who are there to help them.
 Print ads and signs are visually consistent for a similar reason: It is important that when consumers see information about your business, they instantly make the connection.
 And visual “cues” make that easier.

 Translated to the online world, this means you can build as much emotion as you want into your websites, emails, social media, infographics or blog posts, but it will amount to little unless your design and flow work the way users expect them to.
-A clean, visually consistent web or app interface gives users feelings of comfort, control and familiarity.
+A clean, visually consistent web or app interface gives users feelings of comfort,

 Graphics are necessary for emails, social media, workbooks, infographics, blog posts, and so much more.
 The visual element of your digital business is as important as the way an office is decorated or the sign outside.